chrisIsen/specify-docker/README.md

 ## Certificates and setting up SSL

-If you are using SSL certs that you have acquired commercially and those are signed by a CA, put your files, ie shared.crt (bioatlas.se.crt) and shared.key (bioatlas.se.key) in the 'certs' -directory.
+If you are using SSL certs that you have acquired commercially and those are signed by a CA, put your files, ie shared.crt (recraft.me.crt) and shared.key (recraft.me.key) in the 'certs' -directory.

 You can also generate self-signed certs.
 Detailed steps: